• Skip to primary navigation

 Why did my Mini Egg blondies turn out dry/hard/burned/overcooked?

-If your blondies have burnt they were either in the oven too long, or the oven was too hot.
-Next time, try setting the oven 10C lower or use an oven thermometer to give you a more accurate read of the oven temperature so you'll know for next time.
+So next time, try setting the oven 10C lower or use an oven thermometer to give you a more accurate read of the oven temperature so you'll know for next time.

 Keep an eye on the bake through the oven door.
-Once the edges are done, and the middle looks just firm, your blondies can come out.
-Have a look at the photos in the guide above so you know what you’re aiming for.
+Once the edges are done and the middle looks just firm, your blondies can come out.
+Have a look at the photos in the guide above, so you know what you're aiming for.

-Baked blondies will also dry out when they are not stored in a sealed container, so make sure to put them away once the decoration has set.
+Baked blondies will also dry out when they are not stored in a sealed container, so make sure to put them away once the decoration has been set.

 Why did my Mini Egg blondies turn out wet/soft/undercooked?

-Whenever baking, it's important to preheat the oven and this recipe is no different.
+Whenever baking, it's important to preheat the oven, and this recipe is no different.

-You’ll know when the blondies are baked to perfection when they look set on top (not liquid or sunken), golden around the edges, and paler in the middle.
+You'll know when the blondies are baked to perfection when they look set on top (not liquid or hollow), golden around the edges, and paler in the middle.
 If you touch the edges with your finger, they should feel just firm, whereas the middle should feel slightly underdone, which is fine as they'll continue to set as they cool.

 Why didn’t my Mini Egg blondies rise?